SWIM FOR HOPE 2022 – CONDITIONS OF ENTRY

 The organisers will instruct swimmers of any postponement or cancellation decision as soon as practicable.
 Communication of any update will be via our event webpage.

-If the event is postponed the reserve date is Sunday, June 26th.
+If the event is postponed there will be a reserve date which is Sunday, August 21st.
 Please keep this date free.

 Swimmers may be withdrawn from the swim by the event organisers at any time should it be considered a health and safety matter.
 Safety vessels will be on hand for this eventuality.

 We will be running training and safety events.
 Swimmers are encouraged to participate so that you can receive instruction in safety and survival.
 Although attendance is not compulsory, those unable to attend will be required to show evidence of ability to complete the swim distance and sign a disclaimer stating that you are competent and prepared to participate in Swim for Hope.

 All swimmers must participate in a pre-event safety briefing.

 Participation in the safety briefing is compulsory and non-attendance will result in disqualification from the swim.